Children's University Adelaide is a member of Children's University Australasia1 which is also managed by the University of Adelaide.

 Each child is issued with a Passport to Learning in which the hours of each validated activity are recorded.
 Once they have reached the required number of hours, children will graduate from the Children's University.
 Certificates are presented at graduation ceremonies held in high profile locations.

-Visit the Children's University Australia website for more information.
+Visit the Children's University Australasia website for more information.

-1Children's University Australia is an international partner of Children's University Trust (UK).
+1Children's University Australasia is an international partner of Children's University Trust (UK).